28 days. That’s the average length of the hiring process. Or your typical time-to-hire.

-A job post may be open for several weeks before a candidate applies.
+A job description may be open for several weeks before a candidate applies.
 And so, 'time to fill' is usually greater than the average 'time to hire'.
-Even though its effect on your business profit margin might not be as clear, it's beneficial to improve your average time to hire - in order to increase recruiting efficiency, minimize expenses, and produce a better candidate experience.
+Even though its effect on your business profit margin might not be as clear, it's beneficial to reduce time to hire - in order to increase recruiting efficiency, minimize expenses, and produce a better candidate experience.

 Hiring a candidate entails knowing what you require in the long run.
-If a recruiting strategy is not in place, you might find yourself in the middle of sweet nothings.
-Without a structure, you tend to set a fewer grounds for your recruitment efforts and time.
-So, sketch out a roadmap of your strategic recruitment to reduce your time to hire.
+If a recruiting strategy is not in place, recruiters might find themselves in the middle of sweet nothings.
+One tends to set a weaker base for their recruitment process without a structured plan.
+So, sketch out a roadmap of your strategic recruitment to reduce time to hire.
 This plan may include:

 - One, the objectives of your recruitment.

-- Second, the qualities of ideal candidate for workforce planning.
+- Second, the qualities of the ideal candidate for workforce planning.

 - Third, your value proposition and marketing approach to source candidates.

 - Next, your company's decision-making and onboarding procedure.

 - The use of technology by choosing a recruitment management system.
 And finally,

 Most recruiters have a preferred method of locating applicants.
 More than half of respondents (52%) go to their professional network first, while another 28% go to LinkedIn first (Lever).
 The most typical approaches for candidate sourcing are popular for a reason – they work! – but don't forget to include some lesser-known sources.

 Candidates may be more open to outreach messages on nontraditional websites, and profiles on such sites might generate unique data that can be used for personalised outreach.
 The idea is to gain a better understanding of your target applicants so you can predict where they will be found online.
 If you're new to job hunting, enlist the help of your coworkers to figure out where to look.
 Ask them things like: